lftcm2023/lftcm2023_source/user_repo_source/README.md

 and installs Lean and Mathlib.
 It then presents you with a VS Code window, running in a virtual copy of the repository.
-We still suggest making a copy of the `MIL` directory, as described in step 5 in the last section.
+We still suggest making a copy of the `LftCM` directory, as described in step 5 in the last section.
 You can update the repository by opening a terminal in the browser and typing `git pull` followed by `lake exe cache get` as above.